Data Entry Resume Templates and Examples (Downloadable)

 Excel proficiency Multitasking

 Action verbs help hiring managers see you as an active, engaged data entry specialist.
-Instead of bogging down your resume with redundant first-person language like “I was responsible for,” use action verbs to show managers how you “organized,” “streamlined,” and “enhanced.”
+Instead of bogging down your resume with redundant first-person language like, “I was responsible for typing,” use action verbs to show how you “organized,” “streamlined,” and “enhanced.”
 These dynamic words work best in your professional experience section.
 Start each bullet point with an action verb like the ones below:

 Action Verbs